emissary-ingress/emissary/user-guide/getting-started.md

-# Deploying Ambassador Edge Stack to Kubernetes
+# Getting Started with Ambassador Edge Stack

-## 1. Deploying Ambassador Edge Stack
+## 1. Deploying Ambassador Edge Stack to Kubernetes

 <div style="border: thick solid red">
 Note, the secret.yaml file is temporary during internal Datawire development and can be obtained from the